hisplan/vagrant-ubuntu-singularity/README.md

 1. Install VirtualBox if not already installed on your machine (https://www.virtualbox.org/wiki/Downloads).
 1. Install Vagrant if not already instaleld on your machine (https://www.vagrantup.com/downloads.html).
 1. Check out this project from git.
-1. Run `vagrant up` from the directory where `Vagrantfile` and other files are placed.
+1. Run the following command from the directory where `Vagrantfile` and other files are placed.
 This will bring up a new virtual machine equipped with Singularity.
+    ```bash
+    $ vagrant up
+    ```

 ## Runnning Singularity